Jessica Simpson: 1980–1998: Childhood and career beginnings

 She began singing in the church choir as a child.
 When she was eleven, she dreamed of success as a singer while at a church retreat.
 Simpson auditioned for The Mickey Mouse Club at the age of twelve, auditioning with a performance of "Amazing Grace" and dancing to "Ice Ice Baby" (1990).
 She advanced through multiple rounds, eventually being a semi-finalist for the show alongside artists such as Britney Spears, Christina Aguilera, and Justin Timberlake.
-Simpson claimed that she became nervous about her final audition after seeing Aguilera perform, and she was not selected for the show, ultimately.
+Simpson claimed that she became nervous about her final audition after seeing Aguilera perform, and she was ultimately not selected for the show.
 Simpson resumed performing in her church choir, being discovered by the head of a Christian music label eventually.
 He asked her for an audition initially and signed her immediately after she performed "I Will Always Love You" (1973) by Dolly Parton.
 She began working on her debut album with Proclaim Records and touring to promote the project.
-Jessica's father later claimed that she had to quit touring as the size of her breasts led to her being deemed too "sexual" for the genre.
+Simpson's father later claimed that she had to quit touring as the size of her breasts led to her being deemed too "sexual" for the genre.

 Her debut album, Jessica, remained unreleased after Proclaim Records went bankrupt; despite this, her grandmother funded a limited pressing of the album personally.
 Shortly after this, Simpson landed several auditions as Jessica was sent to numerous labels and producers.
 Ultimately, she caught the attention of Tommy Mottola, then married to Mariah Carey and the head of Columbia Records.
 He went on to sign her to the label at the behest of Columbia talent scout Teresa LaBarbera Whites, claiming "She had a great little look and a great attitude, a fresh new face, and something a bit different than Britney and all of them; she could actually sing."
 Simpson began working on her debut album in Orlando, Florida.
 Mottola hoped to market Simpson as a contrast to Spears and Aguilera, both of whom had launched successful careers focused on dancing and sexuality.
 While working on her musical debut, Simpson enlisted her father Joe as her manager; her mother became her stylist.
 While at a Christmas party in 1998, Simpson met 98 Degrees singer Nick Lachey, and the two began dating; Lachey claimed that he left the party and told his mother that he would marry Simpson someday.